lookatitude/Zserver/README.markdown

 # zserver #

-This is the zserver module.
-It provides...
+This is a Zend Server puppet module.
+It provides a way to quickly setup a machine (vm) with Zend Server.